vhxzada/vhxzada/README.md

 ## About me

-- 💻 Focused on C development
+- Focused on C development
-- 🌑 Minimalist style
-- 🚀 Always learning and improving
-- ⚡ Turning coffee into code

 ---